 The Surgeon General's Report, Oral Health in America (2000), provides a thorough review of the nation's oral health and the need for both community-based and individual approaches to prevention and treatment of oral conditions.
 It also emphasizes that oral health is essential to general health and that systemic conditions influence oral health.
 Despite advances in technology and the scientific understanding of oral diseases, significant disparities exist in oral disease rates and access to dental care among subgroups of the population.
 The dental safety net attempts to bridge the gap for these disenfranchised groups.

-DentaQuest Institute’s Safety Net Solutions and the National Maternal and Child Oral Health Resource Center have created this revised edition, in collaboration with a team of experts.
+DentaQuest Partnership for Oral Health Advancement’s Safety Net Solutions and the National Maternal and Child Oral Health Resource Center have created this revised edition, in collaboration with a team of experts.
 The original manual was produced by the Ohio Department of Health’s Bureau of Oral Health Services in collaboration with the Association of State and Territorial Dental Directors and Indian Health Services.
 We gratefully acknowledge the expertise and effort of all collaborators over the span of the manual's lifetime.